jcbashdown/traffic-flood/README.md

 # Description

 This app is intended to gather data to determine the impact of heavy rains on mobility in a given city (currently Nairobi).
+Rains largely stopped just as I started gathering data so it's not as useful as hoped yet.

 The motivation was to better understand some of the impacts of the heavy rains in Nairobi in April-Early May 2024 using a much simpler approach than traditional flood risk mapping (where we would combine topographic, hydrological, remote sensing etc. data to understand flood risk.) by using a potential proxy.
 While traffic data may not be an ideal proxy it's much quicker and cheaper to implement using easily accessible data though there are obvious downsides: